ChrstphrHll/npc_gen/students/Delsenora Strohm.md

 ---
 # Delsenora Strohm
 ### Description
-- Dragonborn Druid from Draconia
+- Dragonborn Druid from Aldercrown Empire
 - 7th year Protection student in Fiesn
 - long spines, Sea Green eyes, and copper skin
 - Is Unambitious and Surprising, and has Austerity as their ideal
+- Speaks in a light, indirect, sudden manner

 ### Notes